logAMS/logAMS.github.io/index.md

 ## About

-The logAMS conference is a satellite event of the global LOG Conference, featuring a diverse range of presentations, workshops, and networking opportunities.
-We aim to create a friendly and inclusive environment for participants to engage with the latest research and innovations in machine learning on graphs and geometry.
+The logAMS conference is a satellite event of the global LoG Conference, featuring talks, posters and networking opportunities, aiming to bring together the local community in graph machine learning and geometry.

 ### Details